Each case of divorce is accompanied with an untold story of hurt, pain and trauma that one might not wish to revisit or speak about completely.

 To determine which category is applicable for your case, our Specialist Family Lawyers are happy to advise you as to which type of mediation is most suitable.

 It is common to see a child being stuck in the middle of both parents or used as a pawn whilst parties are undergoing divorce proceedings.

 This is especially so in divorce proceedings where parties’ relationship is extremely acrimonious and emotions run high.

 With regard to any proceedings involving children, the Singapore Family Justice Courts is guided by the welfare principle.

 Although parties’ relationship has broken down, for the purposes of resolving matters amicably, it is in the interests of both parties’ to set aside their irreconcilable differences and communicate on the following: –

 - Children issues.

-Effective communication can lead to a successful amicable resolution of parties’ matter and can allow parties who have children to co-parent effectively.
+Effective communication can lead to a successful amicable resolution of parties’ matters and can allow parties who have children to co-parent effectively.

-Very often, it is through Mediation, Child’s Welfare and Communication that our Singapore Divorce Lawyers see our clientele being able to set aside their irreconcilable differences between his/her spouse and exude the strength to move on with their lives.
+Very often, it is through Mediation, Child Welfare, and Communication that our Singapore Divorce Lawyers see our clientele being able to set aside their irreconcilable differences between his/her spouse and exude the strength to move on with their lives.